linien-org/linien/README.md

 Development
 -----------

-Information about ddevelopment can be found in the [wiki](https://github.com/linien-org/linien/wiki/Development).
+Information about development can be found in the [wiki](https://github.com/linien-org/linien/wiki/Development).

 FAQs
 ----